 To apply for graduate study in the English Department, you must first complete the University of Oregon Online Graduate Application.
 Once you have completed that application, you will be automatically connected with the English Department’s online application.
 All required items must be uploaded in order for the application to be considered complete.
 The department’s application requires the following:

-The application deadline for PhD admission for Fall 2023 is December 1, 2022; the application deadline for MA admission for Fall 2023 is January 15, 2023.
+The application deadline for PhD admission for Fall admission is December 1 of the year prior to admission; the application deadline for MA admission for Fall is January 15 in the year of admission.
 Candidates are admitted to start in fall term only.

 Apply to our Graduate Program